sreepathipraveena/garbage_classification/README.md

-# garbage_classification
-AI project for classifying garbage into several types using image dataset
 # 🗑️ Garbage Classification using Deep Learning

-This project is developed as part of the **AICTE–Shell–Edunet Internship** under the domain of **Green Skills and AI**.
-It aims to classify different types of garbage images using transfer learning with **EfficientNetV2B0**.
+This project was developed as part of the **AICTE–Shell–Edunet Internship** under the domain of **Green Skills and Artificial Intelligence**.
+It aims to classify various types of waste using a **deep learning model** powered by **transfer learning** with the **EfficientNetV2B2** architecture.
+The system is designed to aid in **automated waste segregation**, contributing to smarter and more sustainable environmental practices.

 ---

+## 📌 Project Overview

+Effective waste management starts with accurate segregation.
+This project uses **image classification** techniques to automatically identify and classify garbage into six key categories.
+The model is trained on a labeled dataset and deployed using a user-friendly **Gradio** interface.

+---

 ## 📁 Dataset

-- The dataset used is a structured image dataset with the following classes:
+- The dataset contains labeled images organized into six categories:
   - `cardboard`
   - `glass`
   - `metal`